GrinnellAppDev/FaceTag-Android/README.md

 FaceTag is a fun game for Android and iOS.
 Developed at MHacks Winter 2014.

 Description:
 Set up a game with your friends and specify the duration of the game (time or points).
-Some people will begin the game as "it" and will be given a target to tag!
+All people will begin the game as "it" and will be given a target to tag!
 The first person to get a picture of their target's face gets a point; the other people who are "it" do not.

 Game Rules: